Locomotive: Atomic–electric

-In the early 1950s, Lyle Borst of the University of Utah was given funding by various US railroad line and manufacturers to study the feasibility of an electric-drive locomotive, in which an onboard atomic reactor produced the steam to generate the electricity.
-At that time, atomic power was not fully understood; Borst believed the major stumbling block was the price of uranium.
-With the Borst atomic locomotive, the center section would have a 200-ton reactor chamber and steel walls 5 feet thick to prevent releases of radioactivity in case of accidents.
-He estimated a cost to manufacture atomic locomotives with 7000 h.p. engines at approximately $1,200,000 each.
+In the early 1950s, Lyle Borst of the University of Utah received funding from various US railroad lines and manufacturers to study the feasibility of an electric-drive locomotive in which an onboard atomic reactor produced steam to generate electricity.
+At that time, atomic power was not fully understood; Borst believed the biggest issue was the price of uranium.
+With his atomic locomotive, the centre section would have a 200 ST reactor chamber and steel walls 5 ft thick to prevent radiation leaks in the event of an accident.
+He estimated a cost to manufacture atomic locomotives with 7000 hp engines at approximately $1,200,000 each.
 Consequently, trains with onboard nuclear generators were generally deemed unfeasible due to prohibitive costs.

 Fuel cell–electric

-In 2002, the first 3.6 tonne, 17 kW hydrogen-(fuel-cell)–powered mining locomotive was demonstrated in Val-d'Or, Quebec.
-In 2007 the educational mini-hydrail in Kaohsiung, Taiwan went into service.
-The Railpower GG20B finally is another example of a fuel cell–electric locomotive.
+In 2002, the first 3.6 MT, 17 kW hydrogen-(fuel-cell)–powered mining locomotive was demonstrated in Val-d'Or, Quebec.
+In 2007, the educational mini-hydrail in Kaohsiung, Taiwan, entered service.
+The Railpower GG20B is another example of a fuel cell–electric locomotive.